¹ Federal Reserve Bank of New York. "Quarterly Report on Household Debt and Credit," November 2020.

-TWENTY MILLION COLLEGE STUDENTS started their freshman year last fall—and seven in 10 are likely to leave with debt.
-They’ll have lots of company: As of June 2017, Americans collectively owe $1.5 trillion in student loan debt, making it the second-largest source of consumer debt after mortgage loans, according to Merrill Lynch’s Chief Investment Office.
+TWENTY MILLION COLLEGE STUDENTS attended college last fall—and two out of three who graduate are likely to graduate with debt.
+They’ll have lots of company.
+Americans collectively owe $1.57 trillion in student loan debt,¹ making it the second-largest source of consumer debt after mortgage loans.

 There are a number of repayment options available to graduates with federal student loan debt.
-They include a 10-year repayment plan, a graduated repayment plan with payments that start low and steadily increase, and various income-based plans.
-Those who work for the government or in the nonprofit sector may also be eligible for the Public Service Loan Forgiveness Program.
+They include a 10-year repayment plan, a graduated repayment plan with payments that start low and steadily increase, and various income-based plans that may be available to you.
+Those who work for the government or in the nonprofit sector may also be eligible for the Public Service Loan Forgiveness program.
 If you owe private loans, the issuing bank sets the repayment terms.

-“Deciding which repayment plan is right for you requires hard choices and a solid strategy,” says Jean Kim-Wall, director and wealth strategist at the Strategic Wealth Advisory Group at Merrill Lynch.
-“For instance, having lower monthly payments and more time to pay off your loan may sound tempting, but you’re likely to pay more in interest over the life of the loan.”
-For that reason, she says, “even if you’re eligible for an income-driven plan with a lower monthly payment, it may not be your best choice.
-If you can afford to pay more, do.”
+“Deciding which repayment plan is right for you requires thoughtful consideration and a solid strategy,” says Jean Y. Kim, managing director and wealth strategist at Merrill’s Strategic Wealth Advisory Group.
+“For instance, having lower monthly payments and more time to pay off your loan may sound tempting, but you’ll likely end up paying more in interest over the life of the loan.”
+For that reason, she says, “even if you’re eligible for an income-driven plan with a lower monthly payment, unless it reduces your interest rate or suspends it altogether it may not be your best choice.
+If you can afford to make higher payments, you should.”